-Our iPhone 7 and iPhone 7 Plus tips and tricks guide reveals the best secret and hidden features and shortcuts that you might not know about.
-Here's how to get the most from your new iPhone 7 handset.
+Our iPhone 7 and iPhone 7 Plus tips and tricks guide reveals the best secret and hidden Apple features that you might not know about, as well as some cunning shortcuts to make life easier.
+Here’s how to get started and get the most from your new iPhone 7 or iPhone 7 Plus handset.

 Best iPhone 7 tips and hidden features: How to quickly erase a message